 Transcriptional control mechanisms that underlie normal development of epidermis, hair follicles, mammary glands, and epithelial carcinogenesis.

-Cell fate in skin and hair follicle stem cells and basal cell carcinoma.
+Cell fate in skin stem cells and basal cell carcinoma.

 Cellular and molecular origins of melanoma initiation, clonal progression, and metastasis.